 Our documents comply with the latest relevant law.
 Our lawyers regularly review how new law affects each document in our library.

 This casual employment contract covers all legal requirements for information to be given to an employee.

 The Employment (Miscellaneous Provisions) Act 2018 has amended the Organisation and Working Time Act 1997 by removing the phrase "zero hours practice".
 An employer no longer is able to engage an employee on a contract where the stated contracted hours are zero.
 This contract complies with that law.

 In the agreement you provide the employee with a band of hours, with an option to call him or her as necessary.

 The document also acts as a written statement of terms of the agreement, which, provided you have the employee sign it within 5 days of starting, allows you to comply with the requirement to provide contractual information.

 The document is a superb framework for fair and full protection of the employer and compliance with legal and organisational requirements.
 Use of plain English makes editing easy and allows it to be understood by all parties.

-This contract is similar to the Net Lawman standard version - just as comprehensive - but edited for application to casual work.
-There is no obligation on the employer to provide work.
-This contract is drawn to provide for variable hours of work and pro rata holidays and sickness benefits.
+It is similar to our standard employment contract - just as comprehensive - but edited for application to casual work.
+It provides pro-rata holidays and sickness benefits.

 Specifics for different jobs, such as duties and training provision, can be added easily if required, either within the existing text, or by reference to a job description.
-In this "information age", all Net Lawman employment contracts are very strong on protection of the employer's secrets and confidential information.
+It is strong on protection of the employer's intellectual property and confidential information.